coverclock/com-diag-hazer/ISSUES.md

 structure.
 However, this code is in a case of a switch statement that, for this particular structure field, will never be executed.

-I don't see this in later GCC versions, e.g. 11.3.0.
+I don't see this in newer GCC versions like 11.3.0, nor older versions like 6.3.0